Assistance programs Colorado Springs and El Paso County Colorado.

 There are also charities that give out free stuff in El Paso County (school supplies, winter jackets, Christmas gifts, furniture, etc) as well as counseling services (debt reduction, foreclosure prevention advice, etc.).
-The goal is to give short term financial help to the low income in the Colorado Springs region and county while addressing long term, financial stability.
+The goal is to give short term financial help to the low income in the Colorado Springs CO region and county while addressing long term, financial stability.

 Emergency financial and crisis assistance from non-profit Pikes Peak